 Athenian and Jerusalem roots can mingle together as two perspectives on the same Final Reality.
 We can thank science for showing us some of the wonders of this "creation" as well as acknowledging the Mysteriousness of nature's Source.
 We can recast our Hebraic/Arabic inheritance with an understanding that "Yahweh," "Allah," or "God" mean nothing more or less than a devotional dialogue with Mysterious Reality.
 "The Mind of God" is likewise a poem pointing toward our awareness that any Intelligent Design of the cosmos is unknown and unknowable to our mind while nevertheless present to us as Awe in our enigmatic consciousness.
-Our personal experience of Reality and our I-Thou dialogue with Reality reveal to us an everexpanding sense of amazing richness.
-Yet, Reality is experienced by human consciousness as an impenetrable Blackness.
+Our personal experience of Reality and our I-Thou dialogue with Reality reveal to us an ever-expanding sense of amazing richness.

+The combination of these two antiquities has taught us that Reality is experienced by human consciousness as an impenetrable Blackness.
 That Blackness may shine with Awesome Power and provide those who experience it with a Peace that passes all understanding, but encompassing that Blackness with the human mind does not occur.
-Our love of God is a love of that Blackness and a celebration of our perpetual ignorance, no matter how deep our actual experiences of Reality.
+We can love that Blackness and even celebrate our perpetual ignorance, an ignorance that persists no matter how deep our actual experiences of Reality become.
+And this same love of Reality can also fully embrace the pursuit of knowledge, but with the awareness that our knowledge is forever partial.

-In such an enriched and limited way, Ordering the Absolute Wonder remains a viable and powerful primal metaphor for relating with Reality.
+In such an enriched and limited way, Ordering the Absolute Wonder remains for many European and American citizens today a viable and powerful primal metaphor for relating with Reality.
 But the viability and vitality of this metaphor is only operative if we remember that this exalted ordering is only a poem, a metaphor about a Mystery that the human mind never encompasses.